bhargavcreolestudios/ventive-demo/README.md

 **Summary of set up**

-- Clone this repo or download it's release archive and extract it somewhere
+- Clone this repo or download it's release archive and extract it somewhere.
+Prefer location would be /var/www/html folder on ubuntu, www directory on WAMP, htdocs directory on XAMPP.
 - You may delete .git folder if you get this code via git clone
 - Run ```npm install``` OR ```yarn install``` in `react-app` directory (to install packages for you project)
 - Run ```composer install``` in `lumen-app` directory (to install packages dependancies of lumen-app)